 \subsubsection{Animation}

-As described in~\ref{4DGS}, some dynamic 3DGS works, such as SC-GS~\cite{huang2023sc}, can achieve animation effects by animating sparse control points.
+As described in Sec.~\ref{4DGS}, some dynamic 3DGS works, such as SC-GS~\cite{huang2023sc}, can achieve animation effects by animating sparse control points.
 AIGC-related works, such as BAGS~\cite{zhang2024bags}, aim to utilize video input and generation models to animate existing 3DGS.
 Similar research has also been mentioned in the context of Human Reconstruction.

-Additionally, CoGS~\cite{yu2023cogs} discusses how to control this animation.
-Based on dynamic representations~\cite{luiten2023dynamic,yang2023deformable}, it uses a small MLP to extract relevant control signals and align the deformation of each Gaussian primitive.
-And then, CoGS generates 3D masks for the regions to be edited to reduce unnecessary artifacts.
+Additionally, CoGS~\cite{yu2023cogs} discusses how to control animation.
+Based on dynamic representations~\cite{luiten2023dynamic,yang2023deformable}, it uses a small MLP to extract relevant control signals and align the deformation of each Gaussian primitives.